Sevinç Özarslan: Politicized legal proceedings

 "They want to imprison, kill, or abandon to death everyone they label as FETÖ member.
 Unfortunately, the entire justice system in Turkey is built on this hatred.
 An F-16 pilot died in his village while farming, having suffered all injustices imaginable...
 The so-called prosecutors who sit in the seats of justice choose to silence me for reporting on the death of this pilot.
 Bring it on, dear prosecutor.
 Do your job.
 Because I will continue to do mine."

 Exile and surveillance allegations

 Since leaving Turkey in October 2016, Özarslan has been living in Germany.
-According to reports from international press freedom organizations such as CJP, she is under surveillance by Turkish authorities and subjected to social media harassment.
-Leaked Foreign Ministry of Turkey documents published by Nordic Monitor revealed that Özarslan's name appeared among many exiled critical journalists.
-The documents indicated efforts to monitor these journalists abroad and prepare legal cases against them.
+According to reports from international press freedom organizations such as Committee to Protect Journalists(CJP), she has been subject to surveillance by Turkish authorities and harassment on social media.

+Leaked documents from Turkey’s Ministry of Foreign Affairs, published by Nordic Monitor, indicate that Özarslan was listed among exiled journalists critical of the government.
+The documents suggest efforts to monitor such journalists abroad and to prepare legal cases against them.